GamboaDd27/weekly-pay/README.md

 Finally, the app dynamically renders a table detailing each employee's name and weekly wage.

 The architecture of the solution is a simple Node.js web app that takes advantages of routing to communicate data between different JavaScript classes and to dynamically render the solution in a visual manner.

+Unit testing was implemented with mocha and chai.

+## Running test

+run `npm run test`

 ## License